haquema/makers-javascript-fndamentals/contents/11-thermostat-web.md

 ## Exercise: thermostat over the web

+To complete this exercise, you'll have to:
+  * instantiate and use the classes written before.
+  * use express to define HTTP routes.
+  * use the function `JSON.stringify` to transform a JS object to a string that can be sent in a response.

+### Questions

 1. In the thermostat project directory, create a new file `web.js` for the code running the express web server.
 2. Implement a route `GET /temperature` to print the thermostat temperature.
 3. Implement a route `POST /up` to increase the temperature.